A springboard into the digital future

 Hamilton is dedicated to the future of risk.
 We’re also dedicated to the future of Bermuda.
 That’s why we partnered with Code 441: to offer Bermudian children and teens the training they need to launch themselves into the tech sector—and bring the country along with them.

 Code 441 is a non-profit aimed at improving digital literacy throughout Bermuda.
 Founded in 2014 by Jahde Eve, the organization encourages young students to explore technology and computer science.
-It has thus far hosted four annual Hackathons that teach students aged 12–17 the fundamentals of coding, such as web design, app development and cloud storage.
+Code441’s hackathons teach students aged 12–17 the fundamentals of coding, such as web design, app development and cloud storage.
 With Hamilton’s support, Code 441 will continue to offer hands-on programming experience to students throughout Bermuda.
-Its fifth Hackathon is set to take place in December 2018.
+Its annual Hackathon takes place each December, co-sponsored by Hamilton and AXA XL.